Camera

 The full API reference of the Camera class is as follows:

-class flygym.camera.Camera(fly: Fly, camera_id: str = 'Animat/camera_left', window_size: Tuple[int, int] = (640, 480), play_speed: float = 0.2, fps: int = 30, timestamp_text: bool = False, play_speed_text: bool = True, draw_contacts: bool = False, decompose_contacts: bool = True, force_arrow_scaling: float = float('nan'), tip_length: float = 10.0, contact_threshold: float = 0.1, draw_gravity: bool = False, gravity_arrow_scaling: float = 1e-4, align_camera_with_gravity: bool = False, camera_follows_fly_orientation: bool = False, decompose_colors: Tuple[Tuple[int, int, int], Tuple[int, int, int], Tuple[int, int, int]] = ((255, 0, 0), (0, 255, 0), (0, 0, 255)), output_path: str | Path | None = None, perspective_arrow_length=False)
+class flygym.camera.Camera(fly: Fly, camera_id: str = 'Animat/camera_left', window_size: tuple[int, int] = (640, 480), play_speed: float = 0.2, fps: int = 30, timestamp_text: bool = False, play_speed_text: bool = True, draw_contacts: bool = False, decompose_contacts: bool = True, force_arrow_scaling: float = float('nan'), tip_length: float = 10.0, contact_threshold: float = 0.1, draw_gravity: bool = False, gravity_arrow_scaling: float = 1e-4, align_camera_with_gravity: bool = False, camera_follows_fly_orientation: bool = False, decompose_colors: tuple[tuple[int, int, int], tuple[int, int, int], tuple[int, int, int]] = ((255, 0, 0), (0, 255, 0), (0, 0, 255)), output_path: str | Path | None = None, perspective_arrow_length=False)

 Bases: object